Pandagurl121212/COGServerTime/src/site/notes/The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Conquest Of Glory (COG)/Conquest Of Glory.md

 {"dg-publish":true,"permalink":"/the-world-of-reighlor/reighlor-regions/kingdom-of-leloria/joleria/guilds-of-joleria/conquest-of-glory-cog/conquest-of-glory/"}
 ---

-Conquest of Glory is the #1 Guild in Joleria and focusing on it's reputation and helping those in need.
-Most quests need to be of a certain standing to make it on to their quest boards which is understandable as they are the most renown Guild in all of Leloria!
+Conquest of Glory is the #1 Guild in Joleria, focusing on it's reputation and helping those in need.
+Most quests need to be of a certain standing to make it on to their quest boards which is understandable as they are the most renown and capable Guild in all of Leloria!

 ### **COG Staff List**
 [[The World Of Reighlor/Reighlor Regions/Kingdom Of Leloria/Joleria/Guilds Of Joleria/Conquest Of Glory (COG)/COG STAFF/Reome Rockbane\|Reome Rockbane]] Guild Master